Nordic-Accessibility-Community-Group/working-with-EN-301-549/README.md

 # Code of conduct
 1. See if your question is an open issue or already in the [Q&A](https://github.com/Nordic-Accessibility-Community-Group/working-with-EN-301-549/discussions/categories/q-a) and please try to read the standards.
 2. This is a safe place for discussions.
-3. We are respecful and nice to each other and everyones opinions.
+3. We are respectful and nice to each other and everyone's opinions.
 4. If you do not agree with something, please write it in a respectful manner.
-5. If you feel like something is a breach of above, contact admins.
+5. If you feel like something is a breach of the above, contact admins.

 # Admin information
 - [Erik Gustafsson Spagnoli](https://github.com/erikgustafsson/)